valencik/mastersAPSC/documents/thesis/thesis.md

 ## The Application

 The cosine similarity results are presented in the web application via the `simpapers:` command.
-The user of the application can search and for an author and see entries that are similar to the entries the author has coauthored.
+The user of the application can search for an author and see entries that are similar to the entries the author has coauthored.
-The user's input is first matched against possibly multiple identifiers, making use of the results from the [Author Name Analysis](#author-name-analysis) section.

 %- Mongo
 A two-staged database query is then performed.